Skip to main content

 If you have information that is not available in any of these formats or sizes, please contact us at regulatedproducts@food.gov.uk to discuss options.

-• detailed guidance is provided in the EFSA guidance documents.
-We advise following this guidance closely, since it is still relevant to GB applications.
+• detailed guidance is provided in the FSA guidance documents which link, where appropriate, to the relevant EFSA guidance.
+You should follow the relevant EFSA guidance closely, since it is still relevant to GB applications.

 • you should clearly explain the product’s purpose, intended use and its composition.
 You must provide evidence of the product’s composition and how you know the product’s authenticity.
 For example, it may be necessary to give the chemical name or scientific (Latin) name, depending on regime.

-• the technical dossier should explain how the product meets the criteria set out in the relevant regulation.
-You should clearly list all the data provided and explain how the it supports the view that the product is safe.
+• the technical dossier should explain how the product meets the criteria set out in the relevant regulation and guidance.
+You should clearly list all the data provided and explain how it supports the view that the product is safe.
 You must submit all relevant data, whether the results are supportive of the product or not.

 • for most application routes, the dossier should include your assessment of the product’s risk, with enough information to verify this assessment.
 The focus of the assessment is that you show your understanding of the risks and identified how the risks can be managed.